pierrickmartino/strategybuilder/docs/front-end-spec.md

 ## Next Steps
 ### Immediate Actions
-1. Review spec with PM/Engineering for alignment.
+1. Review spec with PM/Engineering for alignment, focusing on new paper-trading, upgrade, and compliance scenarios.
-2. Translate flows into Figma wireframes and interactive prototypes.
+2. Translate flows into Figma wireframes and interactive prototypes, including mobile read-only views and alert acknowledgement pathways.
-3. Set up design tokens in codebase aligned to palette/typography.
+3. Set up design tokens in codebase aligned to palette/typography; extend tokens for alert thresholds and compliance messaging states.
-4. Schedule accessibility audit once initial implementation is ready.
+4. Partner with Compliance to finalize disclosure placements before handoff; schedule accessibility audit once initial implementation is ready.

 ### Design Handoff Checklist
 - [x] All user flows documented